What is a Purchase Order?

 - The seller receives the PO and confirms their company can fill the order.
 If they cannot, they alert the buyer and request changes.
 If the changes cannot be made, the PO is canceled so the buyer can find another vendor to meet their needs.

 - If the order can be filled, the seller prepares the order either through pulling the correct inventory or scheduling the necessary staff members.

 - The order ships or the services are provided.
 The PO number is included on the packing slip so the buyer can easily track which orders have arrived.

 - The seller sends an invoice with a unique invoice number for the order, including the PO number so it can be matched with the delivery information.

 - The buyer pays the invoice according to the terms laid out in the PO, which should be based on the contract that the two parties agreed upon at the start of their relationship.

 There are many reasons to use purchase orders.
 The most important reasons to use them include:

-- Better accuracy in terms of financial and inventory management
+- Better accuracy in terms of financial and inventory management through better record keeping.

 - Improved budgeting since funds must be available before issuing a PO.